sonic-net/sonic-mgmt/tests/snappi_tests/bgp/README.md

 ### Pytest Makers

-The BGP cases take into account the user input for customized run in the for of pytest markers (example - @pytest.mark.parametrize('multipath', [2]))
+The BGP cases take into account the user input for customized run using pytest markers (example - @pytest.mark.parametrize('multipath', [2]))

 Here are the list of markers available in most of the testcases